Skip to Content

 Kevin Williamson, the screenwriter, and Craven made the first movie in 1996.
 The movie follows a small town called Woodsboro, California.
 The main character is named Sidney Prescott.
 She has recently gone through a depressive state because of her mom being killed by a mysterious man that she didn’t know.
 After that, she and her boyfriend, Billy Loomis (Skeet Ulrich), are living an easy life.
 It is because of her mother’s passing that she is cautious about everything.

 The movie starts with a teenage girl, Casey, being home alone and getting a strange call from an unknown man.
-She was found dead outside her house.
+She is found dead outside her house.
 The high school that Casey and Sidney go to is filled with news reporters and policemen questioning students who are potential suspects.
-After that, the audience is introduced to Sidney’s friend group: Tatum Riley, Sidney’s best friend, depicted by Rose McGowan, Tatum’s boyfriend, Stu Macher, portrayed by Matthew Lillard and horror movie geek, Randy Meeks who is portrayed by Jamie Kennedy.
+After that, the audience is introduced to Sidney’s friend group: Tatum Riley, Sidney’s best friend, depicted by Rose McGowan, Tatum’s boyfriend, Stu Macher, portrayed by Matthew Lillard, and horror movie geek, Randy Meeks, who is portrayed by Jamie Kennedy.

 The people in the group are big horror fans, and they use their knowledge about them to put them into play in their lives.
 They are being cautious with everyone and everything.